 - Ensuring good core integrity: it helps with absorption, prevents the core from shifting and ensures that it does not fall apart when wet

-- Elastic attachment: it holds elastics in place under stress from movement and weight
+- Elastic attachment: it holds elastics in place, enabling a comfortable fit under stress from movement and weight

 - Attaching the front and side tape: it will keep the diaper from falling off

-- Positioning the feminine care product: it will make sure that the product holds to the underwear but is not too difficult to remove
+- Positioning the feminine care or light urinary incontinence product: it will make sure that the product holds to the underwear but is not too difficult to remove

-- Wetness indicator: turns blue when it is time to change the product
+- Wetness indicator: for baby diapers or adult incontinence products; it turns blue when it is time to change the product

-As someone who finds using a hot glue gun helpful for at-home projects, you can now see why hot melt adhesives are very important in diapers and other disposable hygiene products.
+Just like someone who finds using a hot glue gun helpful for at-home projects, you can now see why hot melt adhesives are very important to the performance of and your satisfaction levels with diapers and other disposable hygiene products.

 Discover More about Substances of Interest